DannySeidel/typst-dhbw-template/README.md

 `show-code-snippets`: Whether the code snippets should be shown, default is true

+`show-appendix`: Whether the appendix should be shown, default is false

 `show-abstract`: Whether the abstract should be shown, default is true `abstract`: Content of the abstract